Shop eufy security systems at Walmart and protect your home affordably.

 - Email eufy at support@eufy.com

-- Live chat them on the eufy website weekdays from nine to five PST
+- Use the 24/7 live chat on the eufy website

 You can also peruse eufy’s online help center which includes web portals for their security products like the alarm kit; however, you’ll only be able to access this if you already paid for eufy and have an account, so it’s not ideal for those that haven’t purchased eufy yet and are looking to learn more.
 We wish their online help center was open to everybody, but overall we’re happy with their array of customer support options.